jwiegley/use-package/README.md

 the only package manager that does this is [`straight.el`](https://github.com/raxod502/straight.el).

+## Gathering Statistics

+If you'd like to see how many packages you've loaded, what stage of initialization they've reached, and how much aggregate time they've spent (roughly), you can enable `use-package-compute-statistics` after loading `use-package` but before any `use-package` forms, and then run the command `M-x use-package-report` to see the results.
+The buffer displayed is an Org table for now, so just type `M-x orgtbl-mode` and then use `C-c C-c` to reformat the table.
+You can also use `C-c ^` in a column to sort it.

 ## Keyword Extensions

 Starting with version 2.0, `use-package` is based on an extensible